vvpreo/getting_and_cleaning_data_project/README.md

 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 You'll find final code book at CodeBook.md file.

+More details in the comments at the source code file.